Arizona

 When Notification Is Not Required

-A covered entity is not required to send breach notifications if the entity, an independent third-party forensic auditor, or a law enforcement agency determines after a reasonable investigation that the breach has not resulted in and is not reasonably likely to result in substantial economic loss to affected individuals.
+A covered entity is not required to send breach notifications if an independent forensic auditor or law enforcement agency determines after a reasonable investigation that the breach has not resulted in and is not reasonably likely to result in substantial economic loss to affected individuals.

-Law enforcement may also delay notification if it determines that the notification would impede a criminal investigation.
+Law enforcement may delay notification if it determines that notification would impede a criminal investigation.
 The delay must be requested in writing and lasts only as long as the investigation requires.

 Penalties for Violations